threeport/threeport/docs/testing.md

 As a distributed system, theeport relies heavily on automated e2e testing.
 It is essential to maintaining stability in the control plane.

-In order to run tests, you'll need a dev environment with the default instance name which is used with:
+In order to run tests, you'll need a dev environment with the default control plane name which is used with:

 ```bash